YimMenu/YimMenu/src/lua/docs/classes/pointer.md

 ### `is_null()`

 - **Returns:**
-  - `boolean`: returns true if the address is null.
+  - `boolean`: Returns true if the address is null.

 **Exemple Usage:**
 ```lua